 Best Practice Tips: Keep it simple, less is more - remove columns of data that don't need with the exception of Student ID.
 Grouping where you merge multiple student records into one record or value will not come over to report cards.
 Translations are just a mirage, not a true value and will not display in a report card.

-In Elementary Report Cards attendance is not a Common Field, which means we do not provide the value for you.
+In Elementary Report Cards attendance is a Common Field, which means if you have attendance data in Illuminate, our common fields can provide the values for you.

 As a DNA or Data and Assessment client, you are using a different Student Information System to store and take attendance.
 Because attendance is stored outside of Illuminate, you have a few options available.
 All options should be heavily discussed with more than enough time prior to your first report card entry with your Implementation Manager.